GKD-Team/Voron-CNC-2MGT-XY-Joints/README.md

 # Voron-CNC-2MGT-XY-Joints
-An open source CNC XY Joints for Voron v1 or v2.
+An open source Redesigned CNC XY Joints for Voron v1 or v2 which is compatible to 2MGT belts.